 The whole install has been carried out to the highest standard.
 It always amazes me that utilising the skills of a top-class installer can offer a result that aesthetically improves a vehicle like this.

-The system in this car is nothing short of astonishing.
+I listened to about 10 tracks and they all sounded that good!
+Apart from a little sub adjustment, the system showed incredible stability and versatility.
+I now have a lyric stuck in my head; “Tweaking, tweaking, 120 on the M-way speeding” No idea what it means, but I do know that the system in this car is nothing short of astonishing.
 Huge thanks go to Anthony for investing significant time and money in this project and also to FOUR MASTER, Oxford Car Audio for doing a proper job!

 In association with our partners The FOUR MASTER Network, we are able to provide you with a no obligation custom quote on a system for your car.